auth-Afham/Flutter-Calculator-App/README.md

-Certainly!
-Based on the structure you provided, here's a more simplified README for your "Flutter-Study" repository, focusing on showcasing your self-learning journey with Flutter:

----

 # Flutter-Study

 This repository serves as a personal showcase of my journey learning Flutter.
 It contains various projects, examples, and experiments organized into different categories.
 Each directory represents a different aspect of Flutter development and learning.